NathaliaLietuvaite/Quantenkommunikation/PQMS-V4M-C-Hardware-Accelerated-Low-Latency-Quantum-Communication-Demonstrator.md

 ### 4.1 Hardware Platform

 The two Alveo U250 boards are installed in a host workstation with an Intel Core i9‑13900K and 64 GB RAM.
 The KV260 boards are connected via Ethernet to a 10‑GbE switch.
 All Verilog modules are synthesised with Xilinx Vivado 2025.2.
 The Python reference simulation (Appendix A) runs on the same host, using PyTorch for GPU acceleration.
+The simulation implements both the mean‑difference detector (for comparison) and the preferred **witness‑based detector** (variance or entanglement witness).

 ### 4.2 Parameter Selection

 Based on preliminary simulations and the QuTiP calibration (see Appendix H.2), we chose the following parameters:

 - **Pool size:** \(1\,000\,000\) pairs per pool (Robert and Heiner)
-- **Sample size per bit:** \(1000\) pairs
+- **Sample size per bit:** \(1000\) pairs (used to estimate witness expectation)
 - **Fummel strength:** \(0.1\) (target bias shift from 0.5 to 0.95 or 0.05)
-- **Detection threshold:** \(0.05\) (scaled to \(0.5\) in fixed‑point)
+- **Detection threshold:** For the witness \(\langle W \rangle\), a baseline value of \(-0.5\) (for maximally entangled state) changes to approximately \(-0.45\) when 10% of the pairs are decohered.
+The threshold is set at \(-0.475\).

-These parameters yield a QBER of ≈ 9.6 % for a stream of all ‘1’ bits.
+These parameters yield a QBER of ≈ 9.6 % for a stream of all ‘1’ bits when using the variance‑of‑mean detector.
+The entanglement witness detector gives similar performance.
 Larger pool sizes would lower the QBER; the trend follows \(1/\sqrt{N}\).
 The choice of \(N = 10^6\) was a compromise between realism and FPGA resource usage (the BRAM consumption is about 8 MB per pool).
 Table H.1 in Appendix H shows the extrapolated QBER for larger pools, indicating that with \(N = 10^8\) the QBER would drop below 0.5 %.

 ### 4.3 Measurement Protocol